iahsanujunda/iahsanujunda.github.io/source/_posts/2020-06-Starting-Analytics-Project.md

 The next step is, of course, to try to find the association between variables.
 I will try to introduce the statistical method to measure the association, show the calculated statistics, and try to describe what the calculation implied.
 WIth any statistics, careful caveats need to be taken into account, and I wil try to include this as much as possible.

-Once we are popwered by statistical association, we can try to get a closer look to how different countries compare in emission and internet usage.
+Once we are powered by statistical association, we can try to get a closer look to how different countries compare in emission and internet usage.
 Some segmentation might be needed to discover pattern, if a pattern is there to be discovered.
 We might also be able to give spotlight on outliers and dig deeper on why those countries is outliers.

 And lastly, I will try to incomporated everything into reflections of what we have learned.